sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

  + \left(u \boldsymbol{\mathbb{1}} + v\mathbf{A}_x\right) \frac{\partial \mathbf{f}}{\partial x} = - \nu \mathbf{C} \mathbf{f}
  \quad \text{with } f_{000}(t = 0, x) = \frac{\sqrt{2}}{\sigma_{x}} \exp\left(-x^2 \right) \,,
 $$
-where chose a scattering frequency $\nu$ to such that the Gaussian distribution spreads slowly in comparison to the crossing time $2 L/u$.
+where chose a scattering frequency $\nu$ such that the Gaussian distribution spreads slowly in comparison to the crossing time $2 L/u$.

-@todo Is scattering necessary in this example, or would it be easier without?
-  And, is it the picture that is repeated multiple times?
-Is it just to illustrate the periodic BC?

-The results are shown in the following animation:
+To demonstrate the effect of the periodic boundary conditions, we plot the temporal evolution of $f_{000}$ and $f_{100}$ repeatedly:

 <CENTER>
 <img src="https://sapphirepp.org/img/implementation/boundary-conditions/periodic-bc.gif" alt="Demonstration of the periodic boundary conditions." width="60%"/>